 – How could someone like Dean Martin, who eventually died of lung cancer, keep his unique smooth voice throughout his entire career?

 Probably they knew…

 How To Smoke And Still Sing Like An Angel

-If, despite all unfavorable health prospects, you can’t or don’t want to quit smoking, you should take some actions to keep your voice in good shape.
+If, despite the risk of seriously harming your health, you can’t or don’t want to quit smoking, you should take some actions to keep your voice in good shape.